surveyjs/survey-creator/docs/Create-Custom-Widget.md

 updateValueHandler();
 ...
 ```
+The last step is to react on changing the enable/disable question state.
+We must add this code into _afterRender()_ function as well.
 We will have to enable/disable toolbar items and change the property contenteditable from true to false and back.

 ```javascript